Panangad, Kochi: KUFOS

-Real Estate

-Since the boom in development in central city region many of the realtors have moved to suburbs like panangad to build new apartments villas and complexes that are being sold at prices from 20 lakhs to 4.7 crores, some of the main builders include Prime Meridian, Asten Realtors, Anna Properties, etc. Also, God of the cricket Sachin Tendulkar has a property at Panangad offered by Prime meridian which he has visited only once.

-Since panangad is basically a village that is being developed to a suburb, many new shops and trends started building up at panangad including passion to custom bikes among the youth and large-scale real estate frauds committed by roma constructions.

 Religion

 Panangad has a place of worship at every kilometre of the road which includes mosques, temples and churches which are all kept very neat and serene.

 Transport

 Panangad is a hub for many intra-city buses that travel through the main city parts which usually starts from the end of Panangad road which is a bus station and ends at Aluva bus station and returns to Panangad for docking and cleaning.

-Private buses are available every 5–10 minutes, but public buses like kurtc are very low in number- the reason mainly being that roads are not big enough to accommodate large buses used by kurtc usually called as "aana bus".
-Though low floor buses were once introduced through this route, they didn't endure for long since the road didn't have enough width to handle two buses at same time in any location.
+Private buses are available every 5–10 minutes, but public buses are less in number.
 Since being connected to Kochi Bypass at Madavana junction, traversing to any part of the city is a lot easier using public transport services, though most of the families in the area own at least a vehicle in their house.

-At the end of Panangad road where buses are sheltered, the location is open to Riverside.